GCRU Clinical Research

 Standard Operating Procedures for Research Studies

-Institutional Standard Operating Procedures (SOPs) for human subjects research are available and effective as of January 1st, 2023.
+Institutional Standard Operating Procedures (SOPs) for human subjects’ research are now available.
 These SOPs will guide members of the research community at BMC and BU Medical Campus that work on studies that are within a specific scope – but it should be recognized that all research teams can benefit from reviewing these for best practices.
 To learn more about the SOPs please click here.

 GCRU Laboratory